Weary Gaza marks Muslim feast as violence spreads in Israel

 “We’re coping, sitting at home, hoping it will be OK,” said Motti Haim, a resident of the central town of Beer Yaakov and father of two children.
 “It’s not simple running to the shelter.
 It’s not easy with the kids.”

-Gaza’s Health Ministry said the death toll rose to 69 Palestinians, including 16 children and six women.
-Islamic Jihad confirmed the deaths of seven militants, while Hamas acknowledged that a top commander and several other members were killed.
-Israel says the number of militants killed is much higher than Hamas has acknowledged.

-A total of seven people have been killed in Israel, including four people who died on Wednesday.
-Among them were a soldier killed by an anti-tank missile and a 6-year-old child hit in a rocket attack.

-While United Nations and Egyptian officials have said that cease-fire efforts are underway, there were no signs of progress.
 Israeli television’s Channel 12 reported late Wednesday that Prime Minister Benjamin Netanyahu’s Security Cabinet authorized a widening of the offensive.
+“It will take more time, but with great firmness ... we will achieve our goal — to restore peace to the State of Israel,” Netanyahu said during a visit to batteries of the anti-missile defenses.

+Not long after, air raid sirens rang out in Tel Aviv and around southern and central Israel as the warning system showed dozens of incoming rockets from Gaza.

+A spokesman for Hamas’ military wing declared in a video speech that the “decision to bomb Tel Aviv, Dimona and Jerusalem is easier for us than drinking water.”
+Dimona is the site of Israel’s nuclear reactor.
+“Our conflict will reach you whenever you turn any aggression against our people.”

 The current eruption of violence began a month ago in Jerusalem, where heavy-handed Israeli police tactics during Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers ignited protests and clashes with police.
-A focal point was the Al-Aqsa Mosque, built on a hilltop compound that is revered by Jews and Muslims, where police fired tear gas and stun grenades at protesters who threw chairs and stones at them.
+A focal point of clashes between Palestinians and Israeli police was Jerusalem's Al-Aqsa Mosque, built on a hilltop compound that is revered by Jews and Muslims.

+Jerusalem is at the heart of the conflict between the bitter enemies: Israel regards the entire city as its capital, while the Palestinians want east Jerusalem to be the capital of their future state.

-Hamas, claiming to be defending Jerusalem, launched a barrage of rockets at the city late Monday, setting off days of fighting.
+Hamas, claiming to be defending the city, launched a barrage of rockets at the city late Monday, in a dramatic escalation.
+Hamas banners could be seen outside Al-Aqsa on Thursday as thousands gathered there for Eid prayers.

-But ugly clashes erupted across the country late Wednesday.
+But ugly confrontations erupted across the country late Wednesday.
 Jewish and Arab mobs battled in the central city of Lod, the epicenter of the troubles, despite a state of emergency and nighttime curfew.
-In nearby Bat Yam, a mob of Jewish nationalists attacked an Arab motorist, dragged him from his car and beat him until he was motionless.
+In nearby Bat Yam, Jewish nationalists attacked an Arab motorist, dragged him from his car and beat him until he was motionless.

-Israeli police said two people were shot and wounded in Lod and an Israeli Jew was stabbed despite the deployment of additional security forces and a nighttime curfew.
-Dozens of people were arrested there and in other towns across Israel where clashes and rioting broke out.
+Israeli police said two people were shot and wounded in Lod and an Israeli Jew was stabbed.
+An Arab citizen was stabbed and seriously wounded in Jerusalem's central Mahane Yehuda market, where many Arabs work in restaurants and as food vendors.
+Dozens of people were arrested in towns across Israel where clashes and rioting broke out.

-In the occupied West Bank, the Israeli military said it thwarted a Palestinian shooting attack that wounded two people.
+In the occupied West Bank, the Israeli military said it intervened in a Palestinian shooting attack that wounded two people.
 The Palestinian Health Ministry said the suspected gunman was killed.
 No details were immediately available.

 Still unclear is how the fighting in Gaza will affect Netanyahu’s political future.
 He failed to form a government coalition after inconclusive parliamentary elections in March, and now his political rivals have three weeks to try to form one.

-His rivals have courted a small Islamist Arab party.
-But the longer the fighting lasts, the more it could hamper their attempts at forming a coalition.
+They have courted a small Islamist Arab party, but the fighting could hamper those efforts.

 Comments